-McCollum, a former professor of biochemistry at the Johns Hopkins School of Hygiene and Public Health and pioneer in nutrition science, was born near Ft.
+McCollum, a professor of biochemistry at the Johns Hopkins University School of Hygiene and Public Health, was born near Ft.
 Scott, Kansas.
 He received his B.A. and M.A. from the University of Kansas in 1903 and 1904, and a Ph.D. from Yale University in 1907.

 In 1917, McCollum moved to Johns Hopkins to become professor and chair of the new department of chemical hygiene at its School of Hygiene and Public Health.
 Spending over twenty-five years at Johns Hopkins, McCollum published 150 papers, including work on fluorine and prevention of tooth decay, vitamins D and E, and the effect of trace minerals in nutrition, including aluminum, calcium, cobalt, phosphorus, potassium, manganese, sodium, strontium, and zinc.
 With Edwards Park, McCollum discovered the value of vitamin D in the cure of rickets.

 McCollum also worked with Herbert Hoover's U.S. Food Administration to help those who were starving in Europe following World War I. He recommended that the prevailing diet at the time, which consisted largely of white flour bread, potatoes, muscle meat and sugar, be diversified to include leafy green vegetables, fruits, organ meats, milk, eggs, and whole grain cereals.

 McCollum also studied the need for minerals in animals.
 John Lee Pratt, a trustee of the university, sponsored the McCollum-Pratt Institute for the study of this subject on the Homewood campus.
 McCollum’s public lectures on the nutritional value of a varied diet greatly influenced the nutrition of many Americans.